 - be able to demonstrate that you have funds of £2,530 held in a bank account for 28 consecutive days before the date of your visa application (plus £1,690 living costs for each dependant if applicable)

 Timing your application

 The timing of a Doctorate Extension Scheme application is key.
 Because of the forward planning that goes into the timing, we recommend getting in contact with the International Student Support Office about the scheme when you are ready to submit your initial thesis.

 The application itself must be made before you are formally awarded your PhD and before your current Tier 4 visa expires, so we advise you contact the International Student Support Office as early as you can to discuss your progress if you are interested in this scheme.

-We recommend speaking with the International Student Support Office before starting any applications for this scheme as the timing can be quite difficult.
-However, your application for the Doctorate Extension Scheme will have to be made within this timeline:
+Your application for the Doctorate Extension Scheme will have to be made within this timeline: